RicTu/Group-evaluation-website/README.md

 ## Backbone of the webpage
 This webpage is built with the flask.
-Using the JS for the user interface and the python code for the statistic.
+Using the HRML and JS for the user interface and the python code for the statistic.

 ## Lunch the webpage
 * install the required package